JOYCE NANFAN (d.1542)

 THEOPHILA NEWTON (d.1577+)

 Theophila Newton was one of the twenty-one children of Sir John Newton or Cradock of East Harptree, Somerset and Hanham, Gloucestershire (c.1505-1568) and Margaret Poyntz (c.1505-1559).
 She married William Butler of Great Badminton, Gloucestershire (1534-August 5, 1577) and was the mother of his son Nicholas and two daughters.
 According to the History of Parliament he left each daughter £500, £200 to his sister Margaret, and all his goods to his son.
 The entry does not mention a widow but does state that the will was not proved until 1586.
-According to A Memory of Honour: the life of William Brooke, Lord Cobham by David McKeen, Theophila Butler of Badminton is wrongly identified as the wife of William Somerset, 3rd earl of Worcester (1527-February 21, 1588/89) because of a mistake in a manuscript entry made c.
+According to A Memory of Honour: the life of William Brooke, Lord Cobham by David McKeen, Theophila Butler of Badminton is wrongly identified as the wife of William Somerset, 3rd earl of Worcester (1527-February 21, 1588/89) because of a mistaken reading of a manuscript entry (MS Harl.
+1041 f57) made c.
 1620 (CP XII, ii, 854) and repeated in the 1623 Visitation of Gloucester (printed 1885).
 Her second husband was William Paratt of Pantglas, Gwynedd, Wales.
 Portrait: c.
 1567 is called Theophila, countess of Worcester, but given McKeen’s research this may also be in error.

 JOAN NICHOLLS (1502-1578)

 Joan Nicholls was the daughter and heiress of John Nicholls (d.1531), merchant taylor of London, and his first wife.
 She married Thomas Offley or Ofley of Madeley(c.1500-August 1582), another merchant taylor and a native of Stafford, Staffordshire who was Lord Mayor of London in 1556.
 One source says they married in 1532 and another that they were married for fifty-two years.
 They had three sons, including Henry (c.1538-November 13, 1612+).
 An inventory of their house at Hackney, taken in 1582, can be found online at http://www.tudorbritain.org/life/bedroom.asp

 HELEN NICOLSON (1504-April 10, 1594)